matter-labs/zksync-web-era-docs/.github/pull_request_template.md

 * Reason why third thing was added to PR

 # Evidence :camera:
-Include screenshots, screen recodings, or `console` output here demonstrating that your changes work as intended
+Include screenshots, screen recordings, or `console` output here demonstrating that your changes work as intended

 <!-- All sections below are optional.
 You can erase any section not applicable to your Pull Request. -->